eakmanrq/sqlframe/blogs/sqlframe_universal_dataframe_api.md

 Despite its strengths, SQL often seems ill-suited for maintaining data pipelines.
 The language lacks support for abstracting common operations or unit testing specific segments of code, leading many to use Jinja as a makeshift solution.
 Jinja SQL is to SQL what Pig Latin is to English - can be fun in small doses but impossible to understand at scale.
-Moreover, SQL's repetitive nature, requiring columns to be repeated across operations, leads to fatigue and many data practitioners responding to the siren song of `SELECT *` and later found drowning in the sea of non-determinism.
+Furthermore, the repetitive nature of SQL, where columns must be specified repeatedly across operations, often leads to fatigue among data professionals.
+This results in data professionals responding to the siren song of `SELECT *`, only to be later found drowning in the sea of non-determinism.

 This has put data professionals in a tough spot: Do you write your pipelines in SQL to favor accessibility or Python to favor maintainability?
 Well, starting today, you no longer have to choose.